-- ¥400 (Free for people with impairments; inquire for details) - 9:30 17:30 (Closes at 16:30 October March, last entry 30 min prior to closing) people with impairments, these visitors can use a space that is closer to the shrine building.

-Mondays (the following day if Monday is a national holiday) Tamagawa Josui Channel, Koganei (Cherry Bloosom) About When Musashino was developed in the mid-18th century, lines of Yamazakura cherry trees were planted on both sides of the Tamagawa Josui Channel.
+- ¥400 (Free for people with impairments; inquire for details) - 9:30 17:30 (Closes at 16:30 October March, last entry 30 min prior to closing) - Mondays (the following day if Monday is a national holiday) Tamagawa Josui Channel, Koganei (Cherry Bloosom) About When Musashino was developed in the mid-18th century, lines of Yamazakura cherry trees were planted on both sides of the Tamagawa Josui Channel.
 The area was designated as a national place of scenic beauty in 1924.
 Currently, the government, citizen groups, and others are working together to restore this scenery.